mathieucans/snail-race-kata/snail-race-bet/typescript/README.md

 # Instructions

-1. Contract test a read/write dependency
+## Step 1: Contract test a read/write dependency

    1. contract test a database
       1. Implement MongoDbBetRepository to pass it tests